OlivierLD/raspberry-coffee/PlantWateringSystem/README.md

 ### Triggering the valve
 https://www.adafruit.com/product/997

-A Relay
+With a Relay

+##### To determine
+- The humidity threshold beyond which to start watering
+- How long should the watering last
+- How long to wait after watering before re-start measuring

-### Extra
+### Extras
 - IoT and stuff...
-- Reading the sensor as an I2C device?
+- Reading the sensor as an I<small><sup>2</sup></small>C device?

 ### Power supply
 12 & 5 Volts.
+- 5 for the Raspberry
+- 12 for the valve

 ### The Hardware
 The tank, the hoses